Jovali99/GameDB/README.md

-# BibDB
+# GameDB
-An android book database application
+An android app that displays games